Mavis021/cppProject-Hogwarts_0.3/README.md

 IN MICROSOFT VISUAL STUDIO
   Include the Hogwarts_0.3 folder in the project.
-  Open the project properties and set to All Platforms
+  Select project properties and set to All Platforms
   Place the include files of all the above SDL folders as additional include files in the project properties (C/C++).
   Include additional library directories in the linker section of project properties.
   Add the additional Dependencies: Name of the .lib files of all the above mentioned SDL directories.